 3. Reflexive Pronouns:

-Reflexive pronouns are used when the subject and the object of a sentence are the same person or thing.
-Like: Myself, yourself, himself, herself, itself, ourselves, yourselves, themselves
+Reflexive pronouns are employed when the subject and the object of a sentence refer to the same person or thing, such as: Myself, yourself, himself, herself, itself, ourselves, yourselves, themselves.

 4. Demonstrative Pronouns: